qunabu/RedmineTimeTracker/README.md

 # Requiremnts

  - Redmine with REST API enabled
- - username and password with access to issues
+ - user (username and password must be set in config) with access to issues

 # Installation